KamranAzeem/docker-to-kubernetes/Migration-Part-2.md

 After setting permissions, create a key for this service account, by using "Create Key" button on next screen.
 Use type JSON.
 The key will download immediately to your computer, only once.
 Make a note of it's location.
 Keep it safe.

-Find the JSON file, and `cat` it on the terminal.
-Leave this here as it is, until we setup CircleCI.

 | ![images/ci_1.png](images/ci_1.png) |